Address: 331 Smith Street (Map)

 Bottom: February 23, 1919, Winnipeg Tribune

-Other services such as the restaurant and barber shop reopened and the hotel was back in full swing.
+Soon after taking over, other services such as the restaurant and barber shop were reopened and the hotel was back in full swing.

 Top: December 23, 1919, Winnipeg Tribune